rxcle/rxindi-support/help.md

 You would use the following statement to refer to it in a `pstyle` action: `${!pstyle:StyleGroupA/StyleGroupB/MyStyle}`

 If a group or a style name contains a literal `/` character then you must escape it using a backslash immediately before it.
-For example to refer to the style `This/That` use `This\/That` in the style action.
+For example, to refer to the style `This/That` use `This\/That` in the style action.
 Escaping forward slashes is not necessary (but still allowed) for a style that is specified at top-level (non-grouped) in InDesign though.

 ## ROWREPEAT (`-`)
-Loop over a collection or numeric value obtained from the given expression and repeats table row for each value.
+Loop over a collection or numeric value obtained from the given expression and repeats a table row for each value.

 **Syntax**
 ```